operate-first/sre/ADRs/RH/SIG-SRE/ADR-00005 SLO Lifecycle.md

 ## Challenges

 * Teams may desire to adopt the guidelines in this document but lack the data to do so because they don't have any SLO, or a way to measure the remaining error budget.
-* Teams may face encounter difficulties scheduling reliability work by those who deprioritize it in favour of "feature work."
+* Teams may face encounter difficulties scheduling "reliability work" by those who deprioritize it in favour of "feature work."
-  * Related, teams may not have the throughput to address reliability work above "keeping the lights on" work.
+  * Related, teams may not have the throughput to address "reliability work" above "keeping the lights on" work.
 (See also toil management.)

 These challenges could be addressed by a [permissive SLO phase](#permissive-slo-phase).